tjhasan/Python_Study_Guide/1-Variables/README.md

 Python only uses `int`.

-Python has 4 "Primitive" data types and 4 "Non-Primitive" data types.
+Python has 4 "Primitive" data types and 3 "Non-Primitive" data types (technically 4 Non-Primitive but we're not going to count Sets).

 The difference between Primitive and Non-Primitive becomes more apparent once you get to actually using them, but the main idea is: **Non-Primitive data types store Primitive data within them.**